r1cksec/cheatsheets/theorie/active-directory-methodology.md

 ```
 PS> Remove-DomainGroupMember -Identity <targetGroup> -Members <targetUser> -Verbose
 ```

+## AddSelf
+This edge indicates the principal has the ability to add itself to the target security group.
+See AddMember

 ## ReadLAPSPassword
 This edge indicates that the source node (user or group) can read the password for the local administrator account (LAPS) on the target computer via LDAP.